gabrieldansereau/betadiversity-hotspots/README.md

   - `raw/` contains the raw CSV datasets from eBird (not version-controlled).
   - `rdata/` contains `.RData` files used as backups in the R scripts, which are not essential and are not version controlled.

-- `docs/` contains documents such as reports and presentations about the project, either for my committee meeting or QCBS conferences.

 - `fig/` contains the figures produced, organized by outcome (`bart` for figures based on predicted data and `raw` for figures based on observed data).

 - `src/` contains all the scripts used in the project.
 Ordered scripts in this directory represent the main steps of the analyses.
 Subfolders contain scripts with a more specific use.
   - `lib/` is the library of the custom functions used in the main scripts.
-  - `others/` contains useful scripts that are not part of the main analyses.
-I try to maintain these (if I know I won't maintain a script, I'll archive or delete it).
+  - `others/` contains useful scripts that are not part of the main analyses
   - `shell/` contains Bash scripts used for some operations.

 ## Analysis workflow